belvedere-trading/vigilance/README.md

 The individual stanzas are the list elements within the "constraints" key.
 Each stanza has at least a "type" key that defines the type of constraint that it is (within the context of the current plugin).
 The rest of the keys within each stanza are implementation specific; for this example, "line" and "branch" are minimum coverages (specified as percentages) while "complexity" is a maximum complexity score.
 Each of these constraints will be applied to the quality items extracted from the quality report based upon the type of its configuration stanza.

+#### Standard behavior for constraint filtering

+Coming soon.

 ## Plugins

 All functionality from Vigilance is provided via plugins.
 Each plugin consists of four components (closely mapped to the concepts defined above) that together form a "quality suite".
 The suite contains everything that Vigilance requires to do its job:

 1. A key.
 This is the unique name for the plugin that allows Vigilance to interpret the quality report and constraints from its configuration file
 2. A report parser.
-This parses the textual representation of the quality report into Vigilance quality items ..** The report's associated quality items
+This parses the textual representation of the quality report into Vigilance quality items
+   * The report's associated quality items
 3. Constraints.
 4. Configuration stanzas.